1. Consider your needs

 The washer and dryer are the workhorses of your laundry, so it pays to choose well.
 First, make sure you select the right size; the average capacity is 7-8kg but you can now find machines up to 12kg that allow you to do bigger and fewer loads.

 Also consider whether you want a front- or top-loading washing machine.
 Front loaders can go under a benchtop and many models can be stacked or wall-mounted to save space.
-If your laundry is small, you may prefer a two-in-one front loader that both washes and dries.
+If your laundry is smaller than the standard laundry size in Australia, you may prefer a two-in-one front loader that both washes and dries.

 For a seamless look, conceal the washer and dryer behind integrated cabinetry doors.
 Image courtesy of Fisher & Paykel